php-fig/fig-standards/accepted/PSR-4-autoloader-meta.md

 The "src" and "tests" directories have to include vendor and package directory names.
 This is an artifact of PSR-0 compliance.

-Many find this structure to be deeper and more-repetitive than necessary.
+Many find this structure to be deeper and more repetitive than necessary.
 This proposal suggests that an additional or superseding PSR would be useful so that we can have packages that look more like the following: